ekbostan/G-Intelligence-Search-API/README.md

 # Production Build Overview

-For the purposes of this application, I used an AWS EC2 `t2.micro` free tier instance with Docker and Docker Swarm.
+For the purposes of this application and given the limit, I used an AWS EC2 `t2.micro` free tier instance with Docker and Docker Swarm.
 It provides a scalable, lightweight infrastructure for deploying and managing the API.

 ## Infrastructure Details